NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 If you get strange behavior, make your implementation simpler rather than more complex.

 Pay attention to your PID update rate.
 100Hz (10ms/iteration) is good.
 The call to lsm.getQuad() takes about 1.8ms.
-You will eventually have 3 ID loops.
+You will eventually have 3 PID loops.
 So that means you have about (10-1.8)/3 = 2.7ms per PID channel.
 If you implementation is simple, this should not be a problem.

 #### Your Mixer